Artemis BJJ (MYGYM Bristol), Can Sönmez, Bristol, UK - 14/10/2015

 Lock the arm to your chest, or secure it by grasping your own collar.
 Scooping up their other arm can be useful here as well, if you can, also giving you the option of switching sides if you need to.
 Some people will grip their curling-leg ankle from here, reaching under their opponent's head (which has the additional advantage of cross-facing them).
 This will depend on your leg length and flexibility: you'll want to be comfortable with the position first, which is an awkward configuration.

 Keep your legs squeezing into them, then lean sideways towards their stomach.
 This is to lighten your knee-leg, so you can bring that over their head.
-Lean forwards, sliding down the arm you trapped at the start, staying close to their shoulder.
+Slide down the arm you trapped at the start, staying close to their shoulder.
 From here you'll be looking to drop back for the armbar.
-However, that moment where you're bringing the leg over their head is also where you're at risk of giving them too much space (which is why Saulo recommends leaning forwards).
+However, that moment where you're bringing the leg over their head is also where you're at risk of giving them too much space.

 To prevent them turning into you, continue to lean into them, backstopping their elbow with your body.
 They need their elbow to turn, so don't let them have it.
 Grabbing their leg will make that even tougher for them, though note you'll normally need to switch arms for that.
 They will also try to bring their head into play, aiming to get to their knees so they can start stacking you.
 Use your leg to push their head away, so they don't have the posture to recover a strong position.